Sophie Hwang, pharmacy manager, Ascension Saint Francis in Evanston.

-“Everybody thinks their problem is big until they share their problem with others,” said Sophie Hwang, pharmacy manager, AMITA Saint Francis Evanston.
+“Everybody thinks their problem is big until they share their problem with others,” said Sophie Hwang, pharmacy manager, Ascension Saint Francis.
 “Then they see their problem is not that big.
 This young couple who is going through this — it is that big.”

 For Many, High Costs Put Medication Out of Reach